-In an earlier post, “Cracking the Case Design: How Duke TIP Does PBL,” we provided a general overview of our case design philosophy and a brainstorming template for getting started on crafting a PBL scenario for your students.
+In an earlier post, “Cracking the Case Design: How Duke TIP Does PBL,” we provided a general overview of our case design philosophy and a brainstorming template for getting started on crafting a PBL scenario for your gifted and talented students.
 In this post, “Set the Scene in PBL,” we explored how to craft an immersive setting that draws your students into the case.
 Now we take it a step further with more bones to make your mystery as solid as can be.
 We have to practice the art of melding curricular design and narrative design in order to ensure a

 - driving, or Essential Question;